AProgrammablePhoenix/VirtualProcessingUnit/README.md

 Actually, the language used to run tasks is not directly C++, it's VASM (which means Virtual ASM), which is a language that is representing simplified Assembly (really simplified) with pre-built procedures for string manipulations.

-Towards V1.8:
+Towards V1.10.1:
-- [x] Add new instruction: int (interrupts)
+- [ ] Add memory container (unsigned char array | unsigned char*)
+- [ ] Add base symbols for memory addressing.
-- [x] Add support for a major part of current instructions to int instruction set.
+- [ ] Add support of the previous symbols to the compiler, virtual assembler/runner.
-- [x] Remove instructions that are supported by int action from the base instructions set, to reduce as high as possible the size of base instruction set.
+- [ ] Patch currently known memory leaks